 Here’s a quick guide for designing a booklet with Microsoft Word that is pretty easy to follow.

 For designers with more experience, use this guide for help designing a booklet in Adobe InDesign.

 Once your booklet’s design is finished, check out our booklet printing page to get your booklet printed.
-Save yourself from the hassle of perfecting colors, binding, and cutting your booklet by going with a profession printer!
+Save yourself from the hassle of perfecting colors, binding, printing a booklet, and cutting your booklet by having a professional printer print your booklet pages!